top of page

 Sometime our minds repeat negative thoughts.
 This can be likened to to a hamster spinning on a wheel inside a cage.
 Over and over and over we hear thoughts like “That’s not good enough!”, “You have no talent!”, “You’ll never succeed!”, “That won’t work!”
 There are endless variations to the meaningless, negative thoughts that repeat in our minds.

 I had a bad case of this for many years, but one day I realized that the thoughts were always the same, no matter how good or bad the work was.
 That day, I simply stopped listening to them.
-It that thought popped up, I would say (in my mind or out loud): I am not paying attention to this anymore.
-It took a few years to completely ignore them, but finally I was able to experiment wildly or do something truly ugly and shaky without hearing the sharp little voice in my head that said “That doesn’t work!
-That’s awful.
-That is a failure!”
+If that thought popped up, I would say (in my mind or out loud): I am not paying attention to this anymore.
+It took a few years to completely ignore them, but finally I was able to experiment wildly or do something truly ugly or weird without hearing the nasty voice in my head saying: “That's horrible and it doesn’t work!”

 How to Make Your First Animated Short Film

-Make Misteaks and Enjoy the process!
+Make Misteaks and Enjoy the Process!

 Live Fully, Imperfectly and Wildly!